ansys/pyfluent/doc/source/user_guide/launching_ansys_fluent.rst

    solver_session_b = pyfluent.launch_fluent(meshing_mode=False)

-Meshing Mode
+Meshing mode
 ~~~~~~~~~~~~
-The following example demonstrates how you can start Fluent in meshing mode:
+This example shows how you can start Fluent in meshing mode:

 .. code:: python